rsharanesh-iitm/Tech-Stuff/System_Processors/Processors.md

 ***Types***
-Most processors today are multi-core, which means that the IC contains two or more processors for enhanced performance, reduced power consumption and more efficient simultaneous processing of multiple tasks (see: parallel processing).
+Most processors today are multi-core, which means that the IC contains two or more processors for enhanced performance, reduced power consumption and more efficient simultaneous processing of multiple tasks (parallel processing).
 Multi-core set-ups are similar to having multiple, separate processors installed in the same computer, but because the processors are actually plugged into the same socket, the connection between them is faster.

 Most computers may have up to two-four cores; however, this number can increase up to 12 cores, for example.
 If a CPU can only process a single set of instructions at one time, then it is considered as a single-core processor.
 If a CPU can process two sets of instructions at a time it is called a dual-core processor; four sets would be considered a quad-core processor.
 The more cores, the more instructions at a time a computer can handle.